 A good customer success manager is more than just an expert on customer engagement.
 He or she is also a good leader, a good marketer, a good strategist and a good organizer.
-Customer success requires all these things and more, because keeping your organization’s customers happy and contented with your services is a full time job.
+Customer success requires all these things and more, because keeping your organization’s customers happy and contented with your services is a full-time job.
 So if you want to train your managers to become good customer success leaders then here are 5 tips that will help you do it.

-A Great Customer Success Manager Has These 5 Qualities
+A Great Customer Success Manager Has These 5 Qualities:

 1. They Understand The Pareto Principle

 Successful customer success executives understand the importance of the Pareto Principle, which basically states that around 80% of all sales, production or activity comes from 20% of the population/market.
-Developed by Italian engineer, economist and philosopher, Vilfredo Pareto, the Pareto Principle is a good tool for sales optimization, because it allows managers to more easily determine their organization’s target market, or which products are most likely to generate sales.
+Developed by an Italian engineer, economist and philosopher, Vilfredo Pareto, the Pareto Principle is a good tool for sales optimization because it allows managers to more easily determine their organization’s target market, or which products are most likely to generate sales.

 By identifying the 20% of the market that is most responsive to their organization’s products and services, customer success leaders will be able to optimize their marketing efforts, thus leading to higher levels of customer engagement and better sales.
 Furthermore, by employing the Pareto Principle, customer success leaders will have fewer problems with regards to customer acquisition and retention, since they already have a good idea who their best customers are.
 So when you train your customer success executives, make sure that they learn about the Pareto Principle.

 2. They Know How to Create Strategies for Customer Engagement